With Treatment

 Services provided:

-Summit Counseling Services Williston is an inpatient addiction treatment center in Williston, North Dakota that is located in the 58801 zip code.
-It can accommodate sexual abuse victims, people with trauma and domestic violence victims.
+Summit Counseling Services Williston is a residential addiction rehabilitation facility in Williston, North Dakota that is situated in the 58801 zip code.
+It accommodates sexual abuse victims, rehab for pregnant women and domestic violence victims.

 Address: 1500 14th Street West, Suite 290, Williston, ND 58801 in Williams County